dmradford/Filament_sensor_simplified/README.md

 Default pin is -1 (not configured) and ground (as it is safer, read below).

+If your printer does not support the default M600 command, no problem!
+Input any GCode command of your choosing.

 **WARNING!
 Never connect the switch input to 5V as it could fry the GPIO section of your Raspberry!**

 **WARNING!
 When using test button on input pin used by other application it will reset internal pull up/down resistor**